The Click Five: Public image

 Early in their career, the band was known for their visual style, appearing in matching Mod-based sharp-looking suits and ties coupled with moptop haircuts, as well as wearing bright collared shirts underneath, and did not appear in public without their matching outfits.
-During this period their style was reminiscent of the Beatles and other '60s beat groups.
+During this period their style was reminiscent of the Beatles, the Dave Clark Five and other '60s beat groups.
 Billboard noted how the group's image was "designed to generate Beatlemania-type hysteria."

 The band had a large audience of teenage girls.
 Guese remarked, "For a lot of these girls it is the first concert they have been to, or the first band they have been linked to."
 He also said, "Girls going crazy are better than some guy in a bar waiting to fight you outside after you're done playing."
+Because of this, they were also labelled as a "boyband."
+While keyboardist Ben Romans felt that the group was more of a "rock and roll band," he noted in their earlier years "we had a singer who was more in line with that."

 The Boston Globe referred to their image as "fluffy teen-dream pinups."
 Mentzer, although defending their image, admitted that the band was perceived as "uncool."